korenmiklos/remote-theme/_courses/advanced-macroeconomics.md

 ---
 title: Advanced Macroeconomics
 code: ECBS6001
-description: The course introduces two building blocks of macroeconomic modeling: forward-looking dynamic models and general equilibrium with heterogeneous agents.
+description: "The course introduces two building blocks of macroeconomic modeling: forward-looking dynamic models and general equilibrium with heterogeneous agents.
 These tools are applied to problems of economic growth, labor market search, and industry dynamics.
-Quantitative model solutions are also illustrated using the Julia programming language.
+Quantitative model solutions are also illustrated using the Julia programming language."
 credits:
 date: 2024-09-16
 tags: